MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

 **Highlight Settings**

-- **Hovered/Selected**: Whether or not to highlight the object if it's highlighted or selected.
+- **Hovered/Selected**: Whether or not to highlight the object if it's hovered over or selected.

 - **Highlight Mechanism**

     - Menu item 1: **Shader Properties**